 There you have it!
 VMware’s software allows organizations to take advantage of their resources in a much better way.
-They can make the most of their data center power, cooling, and space, and quickly provision virtual servers to enable application teams to do what they need to do to drive business outcomes for their organization as a whole.
+VMware technologies allow organizations to make the most of their data center power, cooling, and space, and quickly provision virtual servers to enable application teams to do what they need to do to drive business outcomes for their organization as a whole.

 VMware really changed the game, and paved the way for cloud as we know it today.
 Years ago, when I was a VMware administrator, we used to joke that we had been using the cloud for years, and it was true.
 Without the principles of virtualization, we would not have cloud services today.

 Virtualization and cloud are not intimidating technologies when you remember they are all built on the same three components, compute, network and storage.
-If you want to learn more about how these components relate to the cloud, be sure to read this article.
+If you want to learn more about how these components relate to the cloud, be sure to read about traditional infrastructure vs cloud infrastructure.